 It’s very rare to be bitten or scratched by a rat.
 They are naturally shy of humans and will tend to avoid direct contact where possible.
 But the diseases they carry can be spread to humans by contact with their faeces, urine, or saliva.
 Even sweeping up dust in an area infected by rats can spread diseases.

 Another problem is pets such as cats and dogs.
 Should they eat or come into contact with a diseased rat, they are highly susceptible to catch worms.

 Rats are gnawing rodents and their nest building instincts can cause problems.

 At Pest Hunter we provide a professional rat eradication service.
 Our trained and friendly operatives are highly skilled at detecting and eradicating rats.
-Pest Hunter is one of the foremost experts in rat control in the South East.
+Pest Hunter is one of the foremost experts in rat control in Kent.

 Pest Hunter is a member of The Hunt Group, a family run business operating since 1983 which, like Pest Hunter, prides itself in offering a friendly, caring service.

 All our customers are important, from small residential properties to large businesses and we provide the same high standards and customer service to everyone.